tomppatomppa/WhatIsMyLine/README.md

 ## Key Features

 - Supports PDF files
-- uploading your own scripts
+- Upload your own scripts
-- supports multiple files at the same time
+- Supports multiple scripts
 - Search and isolate scenes
 - Highlight selected actor lines
   - unique colors for easy actor identification
 - Saves coverted scripts to localstorage

+## Limitations

+- Text in the PDF file is assumed to be formatted in a specific way.
+- Look at the testfile.pdf in server/testfiles/ folder

 ## How To Use